-Beginning in November 2015 (for the first time ever) and continuing through the rest of the fiscal year, TVMWD sold water to CIC.
-The amount of water sold to CIC for FY 2016-2017 was 2,615 acre feet.
+TVMWD began selling water to CIC in November 2015.
+The amount of water sold to CIC for FY 2017-2018 was 6,582 acre feet.
 These sales occurred in the same manner as would occur with any TVMWD member agency.
 TVMWD expects sales to CIC to continue in the future.

 TVMWD's rates are set annually for the calendar year and approved by the TVMWD Board of Directors.
 The rate charged to CIC is the same rate charged to any TVMWD member agency.
-The rate for 2016 was \$594 per acre foot and the rate for 2017 was \$674 per acre foot.
+The rates for 2017 and 2018 were \$679 and \$700, respectively, per acre foot.
 The pipeline used to deliver water to CIC is owned by San Gabriel Valley Municipal Water District (SGVMWD).
 SGVMWD charges a fee of \$5 per acre foot, so TVMWD (and ultimately CIC) was also responsible for this fee.
-For FY 2016-2017, total water sales revenue from CIC was \$1,687,105.
+For FY 2017-2018, total water sales revenue from CIC was \$4,601,206.